 Additional Information on Apprenticeships in Ireland:

-PLC courses are designed to include practical work, academic work and work experience.
-The qualification can lead to employment but can also be used as a springboard to further education and training.
+PLC courses are designed to include practical and academic assignments, field trips, team projects and work experience.
+The qualification can lead to employment but can also be used as a bridge to further education and training.

-Application is made directly to the Further Education College
+Application is made directly to the College of Further Education.